 Having built the VDB, it must be deployed so it can be access through a JDBC connection.
 Note there are two steps involved in this deployment:

-- 1. Deploying Teiid Embedded - 2.
-Deploying VDB
+- 1. Deploying Teiid - 2.
+Deploying a VDB

-Teiid Embedded is typically used in one of two manners:
+Teiid is typically used in one of two manners:

 - As a Stand-alone Java application - In a JEE Application Server (Deploy and Create connection pool).